-Contact AmeriCU — 5-step process, 5 required documents, and joint accounts transfer immediately upon notification. pod beneficiaries typically receive funds after submitting required documentation. accounts requiring probate depend on new york surrogate's court timelines. upon notification, americu may restrict account access, disable card access, and freeze online/mobile banking.
+Contact AmeriCU — 7-step process, 6 required documents, and joint accounts with rights of survivorship transfer immediately upon notification. pod beneficiaries typically receive funds after submitting required documentation. accounts requiring probate depend on new york surrogate's court timelines. upon notification, americu may restrict account access, disable card access, and freeze online/mobile banking.

 Member Relationship Center